Gregory E. LeBlanc, L.Ac.

-Greg graduated from SAMRA University in 1995 with a Masters degree in Oriental Medicine; in 2015 he earned a Doctor of Philosophy in Buddhist studies from Buddha Dharma University.
-Greg has taught at both SARMA University (Los Angeles) and the Academy of Chinese Culture and Health Sciences (Oakland); teaching Acupuncture point location, Chinese medicine nutrition and Pharmacology.
+Greg graduated from SAMRA University in 1995 with a Masters degree in Oriental Medicine.
+He has taught at both SARMA University (Los Angeles) and the Academy of Chinese Culture and Health Sciences (Oakland); teaching Acupuncture point location, Chinese medicine nutrition and Pharmacology.
 He has been in private practice for 23 years.

 Greg is a life long student of the martial arts and coaches a class in Wing Chun Kung Fu in Oakland.
-Greg is a Zen teacher in the Five Mountains school of Zen and offers by appointment instruction in meditation and Koan study from his office in Berkeley.
+He is a Zen teacher in the Five Mountains school of Zen; receiving authorization to teach in 2015.
 He enjoys hiking in the hills of Berkeley and Oakland with his wife Gwyn.
 Greg is originally from Los Angeles and has lived here in the Bay Area since 2006.

 Greg combines his training in Traditional Chinese Medicine with Balance method acupuncture to provide a dynamic approach to treatment.
 He has over the years completed numerous courses in a wide variety of acupuncture and Chinese herbal medicine methods, styles and specialties; in the time he has been in practice he has provided over 40,000 acupuncture treatments.